Armando Normand: Role in the Putumayo genocide

 Armando Normand committed numerous crimes in the Putumayo River basin, which members of the Peruvian Amazon Company witnessed.
 Several witnesses who came forward include Roso España, Marcial Gorries, Genaro Caporo and Barbadians Westerman LevineFrederick Bishop (Barbadian) and Joshua Dyall.
 Some of these first-hand accounts were used as evidence in the La Sancion and La Felpa publications that exposed the company in Peru, Roger Casement's report and an extensive report released by the United States relating to slavery in Peru.

 Judge Carlos A. Valcárcel initiated an investigative commission in 1911 to find new information; the first-hand accounts from ex-employees who worked under Normand make up the majority of the 'Andoques' chapter in his book El proceso del Putumayo y sus secretos inauditos.
 Judge Rómulo Paredes conducted the actual investigation around La Chorrera and Matanzas, he collected physical evidence and included numerous eyewitness accounts in his 3,000-page manuscript relating to the atrocities.
-In 1911, Paredes described Matanzas as "completely annihalted and almost extinguished".
+In 1911, Paredes described Matanzas as "completely annihilated and almost extinguished".

 "Two Andoke boys.
 They had just arrived with their loads of rubber.
 Casement mentions that "this tribe, once numerous, is now reduced all told to probably 150 persons, murdered by Armando Normand".

 The crimes of Armando Normand

 Normand starved the indigenous people under his control, giving them no food and little-to-no time to cultivate food.
 On occasion, Normand used starvation until death as a means of capital punishment.
 Ildefonso Fachin, a Peruvian Amazon Company employee and deponent to judge Paredes, claimed that Normand had cut down crop fields in order to starve the indigenous people that he could not capture.

 Near the end of 1904 or the beginning of 1905, Augustus Walcott was physically abused by Normand and Ramon Sanchez.
 Normand had Walcott "hung up by his arms tied behind his back for a very long time, and beaten with swords or machetes."
 Clifford Quintin was also abused by Normand on two separate occasions.
 (Note: This punishment was administered over a dispute when Quintin was trying to barter food from an indigenous woman.
 The first punishment administered to Quintin was carried out in a similar manner to Normand's treatment of Walcott, on the second occasion Quintin was beaten by Normand and Ursenio Bucelli.)
-The scarring from Normand’s flagellation of Walcott was shown to Roger Casement in 1910.
+The scarring from Normand's flagellation of Walcott was shown to Roger Casement in 1910.
 Another Barbadian named Percy, or James Francis was also tied up and flogged by swords under Sanchez's orders, however there is very little information regarding that incident.
-Augustus Walcott provided a depositional statement to Roger Casement in 1910, in that statement Walcott claimed that Normand told the local indigenous people that the Barbadian men were cannibals and that they would eat the people who refused to collect rubber..
+Augustus Walcott provided a depositional statement to Roger Casement in 1910, in that statement Walcott claimed that Normand told the local indigenous people that the Barbadian men were cannibals and that they would eat the people who refused to collect rubber.
 (Note: "Señor Normand had so described the Barbados men on bringing them among the Andokes Indians, in order to terrify the Indians.")